Skip to content

 Your first stop should always be your own backyard.
 Your company is likely sitting on a treasure trove of data from sales records, customer support interactions, and user activity logs.
 This internal data is a fantastic starting point because it’s directly relevant to your business.
 Before you use it, make sure you have a solid data governance framework in place to handle compliance and security.
 If you need more, you can gather it directly from users by building feedback loops into your product or offering valuable features in exchange for data, which helps keep your dataset fresh and aligned with real-world behavior.

-2. Generate synthetic data
+2. Create your own synthetic data

 What if the data you need is too sensitive or rare to collect easily?
 That’s where synthetic data comes in.
 Think of it as a digital stunt double for real data—it’s artificially generated by computer algorithms to mimic the statistical properties of a real-world dataset.
 Because it contains no actual personal information, you can use it to train and test your models without navigating complex privacy hurdles.
 This approach is incredibly useful for filling gaps in your existing data, balancing out an imbalanced dataset, or creating edge-case scenarios that your model needs to learn from but rarely appear in the wild.